Roblox/creator-docs/README.md

 ## Document Types

-The Roblox documentation has three main document types:
+The Roblox documentation includes three main types:

-- Conceptual and task-based guides in `.md` files in [content/en-us/](./content/en-us/)

-  Guides teach you about a feature or workflow without being overly prescriptive about the end result.
-They introduce concepts and features and cover the tasks you can accomplish using various tools or other approaches.

-  Guides benefit massively from practical, real-world use cases, images, code snippets, and diagrams.
-Most task-based content should include a numbered list.

-- API reference docs in `.yaml` files in [content/en-us/reference](./content/en-us/reference)

-  APIs are entirely reference content and should use functional descriptions, linking to guides where appropriate.
-More than other content types, reference content should be terse and direct; summaries for properties, methods, events, and callbacks don't need to be full sentences.

-- Tutorials in `.md` files in [content/en-us/tutorials](./content/en-us/tutorials)

-  Compared to task-based guides, tutorials are more self-contained and take you from _nothing_ to _something_.
-This focus on creating something specific means they're typically much more prescriptive than guides.
-Tutorials often touch multiple features and concepts at the same time, demonstrating the connections between tools and strategies.
+- **Conceptual and Task-Based Guides** (`.md` files in [content/en-us/](./content/en-us/)): These guides introduce features and workflows with practical use cases and diagrams.
+- **API Reference Docs** (`.yaml` files in [content/en-us/reference](./content/en-us/reference)): Functional descriptions of APIs with terse, direct content.
+- **Tutorials** (`.md` files in [content/en-us/tutorials](./content/en-us/tutorials)): Step-by-step instructions to create something specific, covering multiple features and concepts.

-If your contribution doesn't fit within these categories or covers a particularly narrow subject, it might not be a good fit for the documentation.
-Consider posting it to the [Roblox developer forum](https://devforum.roblox.com/c/resources/71).
+If your contribution doesn't fit these categories, consider the [Roblox developer forum](https://devforum.roblox.com/c/resources/71).

 ## Contribution Basics

-Try to limit your edits to one class or feature so that the pull request is easier to review.
-Bug fixes and smaller improvements have a higher likelihood of fast approval.
-Large guides often require significant back-and-forth before publication.
+Limit edits to one class or feature to ease review.
+Bug fixes and smaller improvements are more likely to be approved quickly.
+Large guides often require extensive review.

-To avoid formatting issues, we recommend text editors like github.dev that let you preview Markdown as you write it.
-For prose, try to follow the guidelines in [STYLE.md](STYLE.md).
-For code samples, use the [Lua Style Guide](https://roblox.github.io/lua-style-guide/).
+Use editors like github.dev to preview Markdown and follow the guidelines in [STYLE.md](STYLE.md).
+For code samples, adhere to the [Lua Style Guide](https://roblox.github.io/lua-style-guide/).

-To view a page fully formatted per what we see on the `main` branch, replace the entire URL from `content/` and before.
-Files with the basename `index` should have that name removed.
+For a fully formatted page, replace the portion of the URL before `content/`.
+Files named `index` should have that name removed.
 For example, the page for "https://github.com/Roblox/creator-docs/blob/main/content/en-us/avatar/index.md" is rendered at "https://create.roblox.com/docs/en-us/avatar".

 ## Licenses

-- For prose, this project uses the Creative Commons Attribution 4.0 International Public License.
-For full license text, see [LICENSE](LICENSE).
+- Prose is licensed under the Creative Commons Attribution 4.0 International Public License.
+See [LICENSE](LICENSE) for full text.
-- Code samples are available under the MIT License.
-For full license text, see [LICENSE-CODE](LICENSE-CODE).
+- Code samples are licensed under the MIT License.
+See [LICENSE-CODE](LICENSE-CODE) for full text.

 ## Code of Conduct

-To maintain an open, welcoming, diverse, inclusive, and healthy community, this project enforces an adapted version of the Contributor Covenant.
-For more information, see [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+To maintain a welcoming and inclusive community, this project enforces an adapted version of the Contributor Covenant.
+See [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) for more information.